patrickfav/website-favre/content/articles/2023-04-02-devto-iiyd8bkjxqcmfs6c/index.md

 ---
-title: 'The Hitchhiker`s Guide to Byte-to-Text Encoding'
+title: 'The Hitchhiker`s Guide to Binary-to-Text Encoding'
 date: 2023-04-02
-lastmod: 2023-04-02
+lastmod: 2023-04-05
 summary: 'This article provides an overview of various bytes-to-text encodings, including Binary, Octal, Decimal, Hex, Base26, Base32, Base36, Base58, Base64, Ascii85, and Base122.
 I will show you their respective properties and when to use what.'
 description: 'This article provides an overview of various bytes-to-text encodings, including Binary, Octal, Decimal, Hex, Base26, Base32, Base36, Base58, Base64, Ascii85, and Base122.
 I will show you their respective properties and when to use what.'
 feature: 'feature_*'
 aliases: [/link/iiyd8bkj]
-slug: 2023/the-hitchhikers-guide-to-byte-to-text-encoding
+slug: 2023/the-hitchhikers-guide-to-binary-to-text-encoding
 tags: [encoding,hex,base64,binary]
 keywords: [encoding,hex,base64,binary]
 alltags: [encoding,hex,base64,binary]